Bamenda: Politics

-Bamenda is the founding place and seat of the largest opposition political party in Cameroon, the Social Democratic Front (SDF), and the home of its leader, John Fru Ndi.
+Bamenda is the founding place and the seat of the largest opposition political party in Cameroon, the Social Democratic Front (SDF), and the home of its leader, John Fru Ndi.
 There is a large military presence throughout the city.
-On 26 May 1990, a group of Bamenda elites launched the party in Ntarikon Bamenda, despite a heavy police presence.
-However, the launching did not end without casualty as six civilians were killed.
+On 26 May 1990, a group of Bamenda elites launched the party in Ntarikon Bamenda despite a heavy police presence.
+However, the launching had casualties since six civilians were killed.

-Bamenda is also the birthplace of The Southern Cameroons National Council (SCNC), a group that has been asking for the restoration of the former Southern Cameroons, a territory that covers the English-speaking provinces of North West and South West.
-The SCNC was born in Bamenda in 1994, after the All Anglophone Conference (AAC2) issued the Bamenda Declaration in which it had asked the government of President Paul Biya to respond to all anglophone grievances stated in the Buea Declaration of 1993, or face the wrath of the people of the Southern Cameroons.
-The Cameroon government failed to respond to the Bamenda Declaration and since then, the SCNC has categorically maintained that it now considers the restoration of the independence of the Southern Cameroons to be final and irrevocable.
+Bamenda is also the birthplace of the Southern Cameroons National Council (SCNC), a group that wants the restoration of the former Southern Cameroons, a territory that covers the English-speaking provinces of North West and South West.
+The SCNC was born in Bamenda in 1994, after the All Anglophone Conference (AAC2) issued the Bamenda Declaration in which it had asked the government of President Paul Biya to respond to all anglophone grievances stated in the Buea Declaration of 1993 or face the wrath of the people of the Southern Cameroons.
+The Cameroon government failed to respond to the Bamenda Declaration, and since then, the SCNC has categorically maintained that it now considers the restoration of the independence of the Southern Cameroons to be final and irrevocable.